 Why are conventional socks actually cut in the shape of a trapezoid in the anterior, forcing the toes to crowd together?
 That’s the question that Dr. Wieland Kinz and his research team asked themselves, and the answer came courtesy of their brainchild, plus12socks: They run in a straight line along the big toe, which creates a fantastic amount of room.

-And because we just love the idea of having plenty of space for our toes, the Admiral Butterfly by plus12socks has migrated to the Wildling shop to be part of the 2021 Spring/Summer collection.
+And because we just love the idea of having plenty of space for our toes, the Admiral Butterfly by plus12socks has migrated to the Wildling shop to be part of the 2021 Spring/Summer collection, and has been joined by its woolly colleague, the Hawk Moth, for fall 2021.
 But truth be told, Wildling’s history with plus12 goes back a lot farther than that.
 Wieland, founder of the Children’s Feet – Children’s Shoes research team, and Wildling founder Anna first met back in 2014 at an event in the Netherlands centering on children’s feet and proper measurement, which Wieland had organized together with his team.
 At the time, Anna and Ran were busy tweaking and tinkering with the first Wildling prototype.
 Needless to say, the conversation inevitably turned to their mutual aspiration: How can we give (children’s) feet more space?

 But let’s rewind the narrative a little more and join Wieland on his quest for the sock.
 After all, he’s been dedicated to the cause of healthy children’s feet for a good 20 years together with the Austrian research team Children’s Feet – Children’s Shoes.
 The sports scientist became involved in the topic during his studies while working for a shoe company that was looking to expand its product line to include children’s shoes.